Mohan-CB/WorkLogs/README.md

 9/11/2019
 - [CW-3842][CW-3847] in staging
-- add auto assign bot, need to configure a bit more
+- add auto assign bot, need to configure a bit more, done
 - update unmute calculation for a better results, in production, will verify
 - [CW-2711]ip warm up, sqs dead letter queue, in staging
 - add monitor for sqs dead letter queue, in progress